Last Updated on October 11, 2020 by eattalktraveljapan

 Modern Tokyo: Shibuya and Shinjuku

-The most famous sites are probably the massive Shibuya Crossing and the bright neon lights of Shinjuku.
-These two districts are two of Tokyo’s biggest and densest, but they are just a small section of the city.
+The most famous attractions are probably the massive Shibuya Crossing and the bright neon lights of Shinjuku.
+These are two of Tokyo’s biggest and densest districts, but they are just a small section of the city.

-Shinjuku is more of a business district and by far the most crowded place in Tokyo.
+Shinjuku is primarily a business district and it’s the most crowded neighborhood in Tokyo.
 In fact, Shinjuku station is the largest train station in the world!

 This crossing is one of Tokyo’s most iconic sites.
 If you haven’t seen it before, it’s basically a large intersection known for the pedestrian crossing that goes in every direction.
 When the walk sign comes on the street is completely full of people.
 It’s shocking that it actually functions, but somehow it does…